Koredotcom/docs/docs/gale/agents/agent-monitor/understanding-the-agent-monitor-interface.md

-# Understanding the Agent Monitor Interface
+# Understanding Agent Monitor

-The Agent Monitor page consists of two main tabs:
+The Agent Monitor capabilities are shown on the following tabs:

-1. **All runs**: This tab displays comprehensive data on all agent run instances and provides a comprehensive record of all the endpoint calls made to the agent.
+* **All runs**: This tab displays comprehensive data on all agent run instances and provides a comprehensive record of all the endpoint calls made to the agent.

-2. **LLM calls**: This tab shows specific data on Gen AI node run instances, focussing on endpoint calls made to Gen AI nodes within the agent.
+* **LLM calls**: This tab shows specific data on Gen AI node run instances, focussing on endpoint calls made to Gen AI nodes within the agent.

-Both tabs display summary metrics at the top of the page, including total runs/requests, average response times (P90 and P99), and failure rates.
+Both tabs include summary metrics at the top of the page, including total runs/requests, average response times (P90 and P99), and failure rates.

 ## All Runs